I’m having a busy summer!

 Fascinated, he begins his campaign to win the trust and love of a strong woman who has never known kindness.

 The story was inspired by the forbidden romance between the original “People’s Princess,” Charlotte (the popular daughter of the Prince Regent of England) and Prince Leopold of Saxe-Coburg.
-Who doesn’t love a story about a beloved princess held prisoner and the handsome hero who rescues her?
+Who doesn’t love a story about a beloved princess held prisoner and the handsome hero who won her heart?

 Bonus: a free short story prequel, If Only, My Love, for readers who subscribe to my newsletter.
 There is also a free short story sequel, too, (At Last, My Love) but that’s a story for another time. 🙂